jul0105/Teaching-HEIGVD-AIT-2019-Labo-Load-Balancing/rapport.md

 On non-delayed requests, **leastconn** act just like **round-robin** and get the same performances.

 Overall, this make **leastconn** the best balancing method for this lab.

+## Conclusion

+Before this lab, we only used one load-balancer, *traefik*.
+This lab was interesting because we could experiment HAProxy and so make some comparisons with traefix.
+HAProxy is more complex to configure but is more feature-rich.
+For example, it provide a large number of different balancing mode where traefix is limited to round-robin.
+On the other hand, traefix is easier to setup and allow auto discovery with containers manager but is more limited as a load-balancer.

+Personally, we prefer to use traefix for its ease of use but it was interesting to experiment HAProxy which is a well-used load-balancer on the industry.